onezerosix/cpsc-452-prj2/README.txt

     - SBits is necessary when using CFB mode.

 Extra Credit:
 Our group implemented the extra credit for the DES Cipher.
-We also included CBC and CFB modes for the RSA Cipher for additional extra credit points as discussed after class on 5/2/26.
+We also implemented CBC and CFB modes for the RSA Cipher for additional extra credit as discussed after class on 5/2/26.

 The following executions were tested where plaintext.txt was replaced with either in.txt or long.txt: